Al-Qarah Mountain (Saudi Arabia): Land of Civilizations Museum

-Renovation and tourism investment works

-Until 2016, Al-Qarah was one of the responsibilities of Al ahsa municipality, despite the useless repeated attempts to register it at the list of UNESCO world heritage centre, after that, Ahsa Tourism company "Ahsana" invested the mountain to develop it as a modern tourist facility.
+Until 2016, Al-Qarah was one of the responsibilities of Al ahsa municipality, despite the useless repeated attempts to register it at the list of UNESCO world heritage centre.
+After that, Ahsa Tourism company "Ahsana" invested the mountain to develop it as a modern tourist facility.
 The tourism projects' cost which was done by the company was about 100 million Saudi Riyal.
-The project named "Land of Civilizations", and the project includes preparing the main cave, lighting and leveling its ground.
+The project named "Land of Civilizations" included preparing the main cave, lighting and leveling its ground.
 It also includes the museum of history of Hajer "Al Ahsa name formerly", stepped theater, new cafes, and shops.
 This contributed to holding weekly activates, between cultural evenings, music, arts, and visual shows.

+Land of Civilizations is an open-air Natural Geological Museum offering insight into the mountain’s significance.
+It explains that Al-Qarah Mountain was shaped by the forces of tectonic fractureing and surface weathering causing straight corridors.
+The mountain contains red layers of Rhizocretions, fossilized remains of ancient plant roots, indicating dense mangrove forests thriving along this area millions of years ago.